Prof. Aphra Kerr, Maynooth University, Ireland

 Games and Play in Contemporary Culture and Society is a new international and interdisciplinary book series dedicated to game and play research.

-Its primary focus is on the aesthetic, cultural and communicative aspects of games and play in our contemporary society.
+Its primary focus is on the aesthetic, cultural and communicative aspects of mediated forms of games and play in our contemporary society.
 The series provides scholars with a peer-reviewed forum for their theoretical, analytical as well as historical contributions to the ongoing discussions on games and play.